alexwlchan/alexwlchan.net/src/notes/2024/2024-06-06-how-to-highlight-python-console-in-jekyll.md

 ---
-layout: til
+layout: note
 date: 2024-06-06 17:41:39 +01:00
 title: How to highlight Python console sessions in Jekyll
 summary: |
   Adding a couple of options to the `console` lexer (`console?lang=python&prompt=>>>`) gets you syntax highlighting for a Python console session.
-tags:
+topics:
-  - jekyll
+  - Ruby
-  - ruby:rouge
+  - Blogging about blogging
-  - python
+  - Python
-old_syntax_highlighting: true
 ---
 I was writing another article for this site, and I created a code block with backticks and the language identifier `pycon`, for a Python console session: